 Learn how hashgraph and Hedera network services work together for you to create an entirely new class of applications.

 Hedera is the only public ledger that uses hashgraph consensus, a faster, more secure alternative to blockchain consensus mechanisms.
-Hashgraph works efficiently to verify transactions while ensuring the highest standard of security to prevent malicious attacks.
-Hashgraph achieves high-throughput with 10,000+ cryptocurrency transactions per second today and low-latency finality in seconds from its innovative gossip about gossip protocol and virtual voting.
-Once consensus is reached, it is available on the public ledger for everyone to transparently see.
+Hashgraph, created by Leemon Baird Hedera's co-founder and Chief Scientist, works efficiently to verify transactions while ensuring the highest standard of security to prevent malicious attacks.
+Hashgraph achieves high-throughput with 10,000+ transactions per second today and low-latency finality in seconds from its innovative gossip about gossip protocol and virtual voting.
+Once consensus is reached, the transaction is immutable and available on the public ledger for everyone to transparently see.

-Hedera Hashgraph is a public ledger of transactions – a secure, shared database that everyone can read from and write to.
+Hedera is a public ledger of transactions – a highly secure and distributed database that everyone can read from and write to.

 A copy of the ledger, which only persists the latest state, is stored on each node.
-It's these core concepts of distributed consensus and decentralization that make public ledgers the most transparent way to store data.
+These core concepts of distributed consensus and decentralization make public ledgers the most trusted way to store verifiable information and assets.

-Applications and microservices that use a public ledger provide greater transparency and trust than ever before.
+Applications that use a public ledger provide greater transparency and trust.
 This makes entirely new things possible, like a music streaming service paying artists directly or a disintermediated ad network that doesn't require audits.
-A fairer, more secure, digital future is being decentralized on Hedera.
-Make it yours.
+Collectively, these applications create network effects on Hedera to establish a more fair, secure, and decentralized future.